 Early Park Admission to The Wizarding World of Harry Potter one hour before the theme park opens (valid theme park admission required).

 Free Universal Express℠ Unlimited ride access to SKIP THE REGULAR LINES in both theme parks all day, a benefit worth up to $125.00 USD per person, per day (valid theme park admission required)…”

-The club lounge at Portofino Bay is has a better quality of the food that the food in the lounges at the other two hotels.
+The club lounge at Portofino Bay offers a better quality of food than the lounges at the other two hotels.
 Breakfast includes warm eggs and bacon or sausage, so it is not continental like the breakfast at the other hotels.
 Snacks also include vegetables and hummus.
 Dinner in the club always includes a salad and then an entree with two sides.
-The food quality and quantity are excellent, as are the desserts and their cookies are usually a hit with the kids.
+The food quality and quantity are excellent, as are the desserts, and their cookies are usually a hit with the kids.
 Crucially, there is plenty of room and plenty of seating and no queues out of the door at mealtimes like at the Hard Rock!
-You can also enjoy free beer, wine, spirits, and prosecco in the lounges, which makes a significant saving to your drinks bill.
+You can also enjoy free beer, wine, spirits, and prosecco in the lounges, making a significant saving to your drinks bill.

-The Portofino Bay is undoubtedly the best of these three onsite hotels, but they do not have the level of luxury offered by the Ritz Carlton Orlando which is one of our offsite hotels which we have reviewed below and is also our top choice and the best hotel with a club lounge in Orlando.
+The Portofino Bay is undoubtedly the best of these three onsite hotels.
+Still, they do not have the level of luxury offered by the Ritz-Carlton Orlando, which is one of our offsite hotels, which we have reviewed below and is also our top choice and the best hotel with a club lounge in Orlando.

 9. The Ritz-Carlton, Orlando, Grande Lakes